Yankees star Judge hits 62nd homer to break Maris’ AL record

 Judge, eligible to become a free agent after this season, struck out on a full-count pitch when batting again in the second.

-He took right field in the bottom of the inning before manager Aaron Boone pulled him from the game.
+He took his spot right field in the bottom of the inning before Boone pulled him from the game.
 Oswaldo Cabrera, who had been at second base, moved to right field and the slugger got another loud ovation as he jogged back to the Yankees dugout on the third base side.

 Reaction quickly came from far beyond the ballpark.